gravity-doc/gravity-doc.github.io/docs/Software/Proxy.md

-## Surf the Internet🏄‍

 The login nodes have direct access to the internet, while the computing nodes do not.
 To access internet on a computing node, you can use one of the two options below.

-### 1. Use our proxy service from a computing node
+## 1. Enable proxy on a computing node

 We have setup a clash proxy on login02 which can be used to relay traffic between computing nodes and the internet.

 The proxy also automatically speeds up slow connections to blocked/throttled websites overseas such as GitHub.

-#### Enable Proxy
+### Enable Proxy

-1. Run the following commands on a computing node, or within your job script
+1. To use it, run the following commands on a computing node, or within your job script

     ```bash
     source /opt/sharing/proxy.sh